 "Now [lunch] is worse-tasting, smaller-sized and higher-priced," complained a Wisconsin student to the Milwaukee Journal-Sentinel earlier this school year.
 Students and parents have complained in news stories that the food is inadequate to get student-athletes through school and post-school practice.
 The National Governor’s Association has criticized the funding for the program as "inadequate."

 For the SBRSD, junk food -- potato chips, ice cream, sugared beverages -- had produced an average profit margin of 70 percent, compared to an average profit margin of 20 percent currently (A smaller student population may be a factor: Eagle, Jan.
 29).
 Raising the price of school lunches to reduce the deficit would only encourage more students not to buy lunch at school.
-Laying off cafeteria staffers doesn’t get at the root of the problem while putting people out of work in a tough job market.

 The program, closely associated with first lady Michelle Obama, offers federal subsidies and food through the U.S. Department of Agriculture.
 Unless the SBRSD’s situation is rare, which is unlikely, those subsidies may have to be increased.
 Failing that, a compromise may have to be reached that reduces the high standards of the worthy program.